bl0nd/chive/README.md

 alacritty: added "gruvbox"
 ```

-If you only want to create variants for a particular target, simply add the
+If you only want to create variants for certain targets, simply add their names
-target's name to the list (note that order does not matter, just write them
+to the list (note that order does not matter):
-however they pop into your head):

 ```console
 $ chive -v zenburn vim ayu